thezero6/Drumpad-kivy-python/README.txt

 #####################################################################################################

 ################################################ NOTE ###############################################
-Application has some issues regarding to python3 it will fix soon it does work fone with python2
+Application has some issues regarding to python3 it will fix soon it does work fine with python2
 #####################################################################################################